missinglinkelectronics/fpga-vbs/README.md

 Running `build.sh` in a Vivado environment (e.g. for Vivado 2019.1 under Ubuntu run */opt/xilinx/vivado/v2019.1/Vivado/2019.1/settings64.sh*) will execute Vivado in non-project batch mode and pass over *build.tcl* with additional arguments.
 Vivado will execute *build.tcl* where the main build configuration file *config.dict* will be read to obtain all settings for the build.

 ### project.cfg
-Optional configuration file for the build scripts.
+Optional configuration file for the build scripts to be placed in the project's base directory.
 Sets variables to replace placeholder strings in copied template files and stores project name and flavors of the project.
 If *project.cfg* is not located in the project's base folder or has a different name, you may use the *-p* argument of `add_flavor.sh` and `build.sh` to target the configuration file.
+A template configuration file may be copied from *scripts/templates/project.cfg*.

 ### config.dict
 *config.dict* is a TCL dictionary with build settings as white space separated key-value tupels.
 Unused dictionary entries may be removed unless otherwise noted.
 There may exist multiple *<config>.dict* files that define different build settings/filesets and a specific one may be used for the build by using the *-c* option of `build.sh`.
 ***
-It defines mandatory parameters (MDT_PARAMS) such as Vivado version or FPGA part number which will be set initially by `add_flavor.sh`. **Do not modify** key-names in MDT_PARAMS.
+It defines mandatory parameters (MDT_PARAMS) such as Vivado version or FPGA part number which will be set initially by `add_flavor.sh`.

 Example: